MediaComem/comem-archioweb/guides/set-up-automated-tests.md

 > You could normally use `mongodb://localhost/my-app-test` for the database
 > URL, but it does not seem to work on Windows for some reason.

+> If your application needs any other environment variable, such as a secret to
+> sign JWTs, you may provide as many variables as you need with `cross-env`, for
+> example: `cross-env DATABASE_URL=...
+JWT_SECRET=... command...`.

 ## Write your first test